On View: November 13-November 14

 Time:

-Join us for the New York launch party of the exhibition catalog Meredith Monk.
-Calling, a 400-page compendium of interviews, essays, previously unpublished archival material and documentation of Monk’s recently celebrated two-part retrospective held at the Oude Kerk, Amsterdam with Hartwig Art Foundation, and Haus der Kunst München.
-The evening will feature live conversation and book signing.
+Join us for the New York launch party of the exhibition catalog Meredith Monk: Calling, a 400-page compendium of interviews, essays, previously unpublished archival material and documentation of Monk’s recently celebrated two-part retrospective held at the Oude Kerk, Amsterdam with Hartwig Art Foundation, and Haus der Kunst München.
+The evening will feature a live conversation with Jim Hodges and a book signing.

 This event is part of the celebration of Meredith Monk’s 60th Performance Season.
 Recognized as one of the most unique and influential artists of our time and a pioneer in interdisciplinary art, site-specific performance, and what is now called extended vocal technique, Monk has consistently defied categorization over a trajectory spanning the last sixty years.
 Her works thrive at the intersection of music and movement, image and object, light and sound, discovering and weaving together new modes of perception.